Edwin Figueroa: Ultimate Fighting Championship

 Figueroa made his promotional debut against highly touted prospect Michael McDonald on March 26, 2011, at UFC Fight Night 24, replacing an injured Nick Pace on less than two weeks notice.
 The fight was highly entertaining with both fighters exchanging strikes and submission attempts throughout the entire fight and earned Fight of the Night honors.
 Figueroa lost the fight via unanimous decision (30-27, 30–27, 30–27).

 Figueroa fought Jason Reinhardt on August 14, 2011, at UFC on Versus 5.
 He won the fight via TKO in the second round.

 Figueroa next faced Alex Caceres on February 4, 2012, at UFC 143.
 He won the fight via split decision after Caceres was docked two points by referee Herb Dean in the second round for repeated illegal groin kicks.

 Figueroa was expected to face Ken Stone on June 22, 2012, at UFC on FX 4.
 However, Figueroa was forced out of the bout with an injury and replaced by Francisco Rivera.

 Figueroa next fought Francisco Rivera on February 2, 2013, at UFC 156.
 Figueroa was finished for the first time in his career when Rivera won via TKO late in the second round.

 Figueroa faced Roland Delorme on June 15, 2013, at UFC 161.
 He lost the exciting back-and-forth fight via unanimous decision.

-Figueroa next faced Érik Pérez at UFC 167.
+Figueroa next faced Erik Pérez at UFC 167.
 He lost the fight via unanimous decision and was subsequently released from promotion.

 Figueroa returned to MMA after nearly three years off and faced Levi Mowles at LFC 56 at The Bomb Factory in Dallas on June 24, 2016.
 He lost by unanimous decision.